-In August 2018, the FASB issued ASU 2018-15, Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Contract ("ASU 2018-15").
-This ASU requires customers in a hosting arrangement that is a service contract to capitalize certain implementation costs as if the arrangement was an internal-use software project.
-ASU 2018-15 is effective for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years.
+In December 2019, the FASB issued ASU 2019-12, "Simplifying the Accounting for Income Taxes," which adds new guidance to simplify the accounting for income taxes and changes the accounting for certain income tax transactions.
+The new standard is effective for fiscal years beginning after December 15, 2020, including interim periods within those fiscal years.
 The Company expects to adopt this guidance as required and does not expect such adoption to cause a material impact to the Company's consolidated financial statements.